Software Developer vs. Software Engineer: What’s the Difference?

 How to Choose Between Software Developer and Software Engineer

 The educational requirements for software developer and software engineer roles are actually not that different.
 Companies will at most require that candidates have a bachelor’s degree when applying to either role.

 But it’s also possible to land a job as a software developer or engineer without having a degree.
 You can, for example, complete a coding bootcamp or work through online courses to build your skillset and interview for these roles.
-(Here is a guide with the most asked software engineering interview questions.)

 The main thing that will help you decide between these two jobs is your interest.
 If you’re interested only in building software, then you’re probably best suited for a software developer role.
 Those who care more about architecting the entire development process and overseeing development should consider a career in software engineering.

 You enjoy writing code, working in a more solitary manner, and don’t mind a slightly smaller paycheck.